Derek316x/unit-3-final-project/project_proposals.md

 - Source: Tech and Play

 ###User###
-- Elementary school students (Pre-K to 4th Grade) who have access to an iPad
+Elementary school students (Pre-K to 4th Grade) who have access to an iPad
-- Buyer: Parents of school students
+Buyer: Parents of school students

 ###Competitors###
 Osmo
 My First Little Writer
 Use Your Handwriting
 iTrace Free

-In this section, please frame the issue with supporting statistics about the need (market size, competitors, use cases).
-You should fully think through your user - who is your user?
-Why do they need this app?
-How are they using it?
+###Use Case###
+Parent downloads app for child.
+The child writes/draws with magnetic pen for entertainment / extracurricular enrichment.

 ## The Solution